-Using the best weightlifting socks are always a good idea in the gym.
-They help keep your shoe tightly fitted as well as protect your shins from getting scraped while deadlifting and performing other exercises.
+Using the best weightlifting socks are always a solid accessory to any lifting session.
+They help keep your shoe tightly fitted as well as protect your shins from getting scraped while deadlifting!
 (Bloody shins may look cool on powerlifting competitors, but are not fun to actually have)

 Not to mention, they can look pretty stylish if done right!

 I highly recommend going with a decent brand like adidas, Under Armour, Nike etc. The reason being that you’ll get a longer lasting, more comfortable sock if you pay a little bit more up front for it.
 This is one of those times where quality matters more than saving a few bucks.

 I’m all for going cheap when I can, but when it comes to clothing it really just comes back to bite you when they last half as long or don’t fit properly.
 Uncomfortable clothing is worse than paying a little bit more.

 Here are my weightlifting sock recommendations to check out in no particular order:

 |Under Armour All Sport Performance||Over the calf||$||See More|

 |MOXY||Knee high||$$||See More|